 Singing creates community.
 From seeing your favorite band in concert to attending your nephew’s birthday party…you know how it goes.
 Singing creates social bonds.
 Research increasingly reveals that group singing in particular helps forge connections, ease tensions, and serve as an excellent ice breaker.
 And after that…everything.
 Improved sense of well-being, enhanced sense of happiness.
 Internal awareness, expanded community.
 Connection.

 A singing Class for You

->

-> Does this sound good to you?
+Does this sound good to you?
 If so, experience these benefits for yourself by signing up for the upcoming “Singing for the Health of It” classes I’ll be offering through Longmont Recreation Services beginning on Monday, April 2, from 3-4 pm at the St. Vrain Memorial Building.
-This 4-week group will cover the foundations of healthy vocal technique, while providing you with opportunitites to have fun singing in a low-stress setting.
+This 4-week group will cover the foundations of healthy vocal technique while providing you with opportunities to have fun singing in a low-stress setting.
 Register for this class here.

->

-> If that time or day doesn’t work for you, I’ll also be offering this group in Lafayette through the Center for Musical Arts on Tuesdays, from 1:30-3 pm, beginning on April 3.
+If that time or day doesn’t work for you, I’ll also be offering this group in Lafayette through the Center for Musical Arts on Tuesdays, from 1:30-3 pm, beginning on April 3.
 Register for that class here.

 More information about the community music therapy groups I offer can be found here.